 The fund behind the effort

-SPIRIT (Scar Physiology, Treatment, and Research Fund) has been designed to raise funds for scar treatment and research.
+SPIRIT (Scar, Physiology, Research, and treatment Foundation) has been created to raise funds for scar treatment and research.

-The mission of the program is to advance the knowledge of how scars develop over time and determine what interventions will alter scar development to minimize the undesired effects of scar development and its associated pain.
+The mission of the SPIRIT Foundation is to advance the knowledge of how burn scars develop over time, in order to determine what interventions will alter scar development to minimize the undesired physical effects of scaring, and its associated pain.

-The purpose of the donation is to research techniques that will allow health care providers to influence scar development in a way that allows more survivors to return to a productive life.
+Donations to SPIRIT are used exclusively to fund and advance the research necessary to develop techniques that will allow health care providers to influence scar development in a way that allows more survivors to return to a happier and more productive life.

-Principals involved in the Scar Research Fund have personal stories themselves.
+The principals involved in the Scar Physiology, Research and Treatment Foundation have personal stories themselves.

 Sigrid Blome-Eberwein, MD.

 Sigrid Blome-Eberwein, MD is a burn surgeon and researcher at LeHigh Valley Health Network (LVHN) Regional Burn Center.
 The LVHN Regional Burn Center is one of the busiest burn centers in North America, receiving over 900 admissions per year.